Office of the Vice President for Student Affairs

-Faculty Office Building 236, (909) 537-7387, firstname.lastname@example.org.
-The DEN assists currently enrolled CSUSB students who face food insecurity, including undergraduate, credential, graduate, and doctoral students.
-Weekly bags of food, hygiene items and referrals to community resources are available at The DEN, and daily packs of food are available at various offices throughout the campus.
+Faculty Office Building 237, (909) 537-FOOD, email@example.com.
+The Obershaw DEN assists currently enrolled CSUSB students who face food insecurity, including undergraduate, credential, graduate, and doctoral students.
+Weekly bags of food, hygiene items and referrals to community resources are available at The Obershaw DEN, and daily packs of food are available at various offices throughout the campus.
 There is no need to go hungry - please contact us!

 Special Events, CO-107

 Coussoulis Arena is one of the largest indoor facility in the Inland Empire (nearly 4,000 seats), serving Cal State, San Bernardino with quality facilities for the kinesiology classes, Coyote athletic games and practices, student recreational sports programs and university events such as commencement.
 Additionally, the arena has hosted several special events including: